versx/WhMgr/docs/install/getting-started.md

 ```
 dotnet WhMgr.dll
 ```
 3.)
-Optional User Interface for members to create subscriptions from a website instead of using Discord commands.
+User Interface for members to create subscriptions from a website.
 [WhMgr UI](https://github.com/versx/WhMgr-UI)
 4.)
-Optional reverse location lookup with OpenStreetMaps Nominatim instead of Google Maps, install instructions [here](https://nominatim.org/release-docs/develop/admin/Installation/)
+Optional reverse location lookup with OpenStreetMaps Nominatim or Google Maps, instructions [here](../other/geocoding.md)

-## Discord Permissions
+### __Discord Permissions__
-Discord recently enabled a new feature that requires you to enable the Global Intents options in the [Discord Developers Portal](https://discord.com/developers) to access Discord member lists.
+Discord recently enabled a new feature that requires you to enable the Privileged Gateway Intents options in the [Discord Developers Portal](https://discord.com/developers/applications) to access Discord member lists.

-The bot needs the following Discord permissions:
+The bot requires the following Discord permissions:

 - Read Messages
 - Send Messages